 A regulator must be added to charge the battery that must be added.

-Converting a Lawn Mower to Electric Start is Mower Work Than It’s Worth
+Converting a Lawn Mower to Electric Start is More Work Than It’s Worth

 Dealer Locator for Common Engine Manufacturers

-If you truly want an electric start mower, we suggest selling your old lawn mower and upgrading.
+If you truly want an electric start mower, we suggest selling your old lawn mower and upgrading it.
 Instead of investing in converting your old lawn mower, save the money and put it towards a new mower with an engine that has been designed for an electric start.
-Here are a few of our favorite small lawn mowers with electric start: